High School Sex Crimes

 Call us at (614) 675-4845 to speak with attorney Brad Koffel today.

 Mr. Koffel has represented students as young as 12 years old accused of sexual offenses.
-The typical high school sex offense involves a 14-17 year old boy and a girl who claims the sexual activity was non-consensual.
+The typical high school sex offense involves a 14 to 17-year-old boy and a girl who claims the sexual activity was non-consensual.
 Schools have become small police precincts with uniformed officers taking situations that used to be handled administratively by the school and filing delinquency complaints with the local juvenile court.
 In more serious sex offenses, it is not uncommon for the county prosecutor’s office to file an arrest warrant to have the high school student placed in detention before he even has a court date.

-Under current Ohio law, sex offender registration is mandatory for 16-17 year olds and discretionary for 14-15 year olds.
+Under current Ohio law, sex offender registration is mandatory for 16-17 year olds and discretionary for 14-15-year-olds.
 Children under 14 cannot be ordered to register as sex offenders.

 Also, there are very unique laws, rules of evidence and case law that controls these types of cases.
 It is not enough to handle a few of these cases every year to be an expert in the field.
 This is now a specialized area of criminal law.